Arena not thrilled over MLS' make-or-break season stretch drive

 “I think the guys actually feel pretty good, we do a good job recovering,” Kessler added.
 “Whatever we can do physically to get in good shape for the next game, I think we’ve done.
 The guys take good care of themselves — we’re happy with where we are.”

-The Revolution (22-4-7, 73 points) stand atop the Eastern Conference and MLS, setting an MLS and club single-season record for points, New England’s 22 wins ties the MLS record for most in a single season.
+The Revolution (22-4-7, 73 points) stand atop the Eastern Conference and MLS, setting a league and club single-season record for points, and New England’s 22 wins ties the MLS record for most in a single season.

-The Revolution are unbeaten through their past 10 (7-0-3) matches, completing September and October unscathed and assuring New England of having Gillette Stadium of home field advantage throughout the playoffs.
+The Revolution are unbeaten through their past 10 (7-0-3) matches, completing September and October unscathed and assuring New England of having Gillette Stadium for its home-field advantage throughout the playoffs.
 The Revolution have a team-record 12 home wins with just one loss and three ties in 16 outings.

 “I don’t think we’re a team that’s all too interested in records and breaking records,” Bunbury added “All we want to do is win games, we want to win trophies.”